 1. Make sure the body has the co factors needed for methylation, especially zinc, magnesium, choline, B2, B6 and B12.
 The best source of these is a whole food diet.
 If you know you have the mthfr gene mutation your body needs more support so it is important to take a supplement with already methylated folate in the form of methylfolate instead of folate or folic acid.

 If you are trying to get pregnant and have the mthfr gene mutation I would love to talk to you about the appropriate supplements for you.
-As a prenatal I recommend Baby and Me II which has folate in the form of 5mthf which is the methyalfolate.

 2. Methylation needs the building blocks on which it works in order to do its job.
 These building blocks are amino acids from protein, primarily methionine and homocysteine.
 It is important for methylation to get enough protein and be able to use it by having adequate stomach acid.